Q: Can you tell us more about your design background?

 Also, the design process is often limited by budget and time, and a useful insight would be how s/he and the design teams that s/he has worked with in the past handled various situations and briefs.

-Find top Visual talent today.
-Toptal can match you with the best developers to finish your project.Hire Toptal’s Visual Developers
+Find top visual designers today.
+Toptal can match you with the best designers to finish your project.Hire Toptal’s Visual Designers

 Q: How would you describe your design research?